I have been struggling with something that happened to me on Monday night.

 Since moving out more into the country, I don’t see many of the homeless that I used to interact with almost daily before we moved.

-At that time I made the split second decision to just drive on by.
-After all he didn’t look homeless…
+At that time I made the split-second decision to just drive on by.
+After all, he didn’t look homeless…

-I never seen him again and I went back to my nice little life without giving the moment much thought.
+I have never seen him again and I went back to my nice little life without giving the moment much thought.

-What’s crazy about this is that when I lived in the city I would go out of my way to talk to that man, and here I was secretly hoping to never have to seen him again.
+What’s crazy about this is that when I lived in the city I would go out of my way to talk to that man, and here I was secretly hoping to never have to see him again.

 Yes, it is true.
 Yes, I am ashamed.